epfl-ada/ada-2024-project-astonishingdataavengers24/README.md

 6. **Analyze relationship between themes in both movies and news articles**:
 We analyze the relative presence of themes in both datasets over time, visualize these trends and look for any interesting statistical correlation.
 7. **In-depth analysis: societal reflections in movies via genre and sentiment**:
 We want to explore how those societal topics are presented in movies and how they reflect society at various points in time.
-Typically, we will look for genres in which they are present, the kind of sentiments they are associated with -- positive emotions, negative, fear, hope, etc, in order to see what kind of depiction of society is preferred in movies.
+Typically, we will look for genres in which they are present and the kind of sentiments they are associated with -- positive emotions, negative, fear, hope, etc, in order to see what kind of depiction of society is preferred in movies.
 8. **Conclusion and Data Story**:
 We will create a nice interface to present our findings, display our plots and draw conclusions from what was observed in the previous steps.
 ---